craig8196/the-river-protocol/PROTOCOL.md

 The peer should still report statistics (sent/received) every ping so packet drop rate can be determined.

+## Currency
+Currently currency is the number of outstanding bytes sent.
+Once a receiver flags they have received the data, those currency bytes are replenished.

+Note that for unreliable sending the receiver flags the latest message offset received.
+If sender's messages are getting lost then replenishment also suffers and the sending suffers.
+This can be great for congestion control.
+This can be terrible for performance of the application.
+To help recover currency, the implementation should resend a notification that a message was sent every RTT.
+The receiver, once getting the notification that a message was sent should send that the message was received, even if it was not.
+This works because we are doing unreliable send anyways.

+Receivers may choose to delay flagging some messages as received.
+However, this delay should be short, less than half of the senders RTT.
+If receivers cannot handle the data the currency should be renegotiated.
+When renegotiating, all streams are frozen.
+If the backpressure is temporary or local to a stream, then flagging backpressure on the individual stream is appropriate.

 ## User ID
 The ID field in an OPEN request is discarded.
 However, it could be used to map to a specific login key.